Zacbaron/Docs/pages/mydoc/mydoc_backoffice.md

 ## Back Office Summary

-MEMBER CRM’s back office is where administrators and operators view, edit, and create returns, invoices, reports and more for administration and management purposes.
+Member CRM’s back office is where administrators and operators view, edit, and create returns, invoices, reports and more for administration and management purposes.